mohammed-ayoub-javascript/filter-video/PRIVACY.md

 The only data stored by FilterVideo are your extension preferences:

+- Extension enabled/disabled state
+- Keyboard shortcut preference
 - Filter type (blur/opacity)
 - Filter intensity level
-- Keyboard shortcut preference
+- Filter on detection preference
-- Extension enabled/disabled state

 These settings are stored locally in your browser using Chrome's storage API and are never transmitted externally.